Andrea18500/gccr/README.md

 # gccr - Shortcut compiler for C
 A little shortcut to not be overloaded with binary files when compiling with **gcc** on **unix**.

-gccr stands for "gcc run", it compiles the file given to gcc, execute the executable and deletes the it, avoiding you to be overloaded with two files for every program you write.
+gccr stands for "gcc run", it compiles the file given to gcc, execute the executable, add the arguments passed and deletes the it, avoiding you to be overloaded with two files for every program you write.

 ## How to Install
 A folder will be downladed, after the installation you can delete it.